Cass Cities Research

 We are working to give more visibility to all this, as we discover ever more of it for ourselves, nurturing links as we go along.

-We have realised, for example, that the work of Patrick Brill (aka Bob and Roberta Smith), making an alliance between the artworld and the public realm, engaging in public debate, sits well alongside the efforts of Mark Brearley’s small team, shouting out about London’s places and the importance of shaping them well.
+We have realised, for example, that the work of Patrick Brill (aka Bob and Roberta Smith), makes an alliance between the art world and the public realm, engaging in public debate, it sits well alongside the efforts of Mark Brearley’s small team, shouting out about London’s places and the importance of shaping them well.
 Superb urban projects that have emerged for decades from Florian Beigel and Philip Christou’s Architecture Research Unit, following their careful reading of places, is at one with the spirit of the East End Archive and Uncertain States.
 The nimble approach to adjusting cities that East keep strong through their practice and their explorations with students is a happy match with the constant flow of remarkable for-real projects by students, such as Alex Sarafian’s Wedding Arch casting in Tottenham, and the ongoing engagements with Hayes and London’s Lee Valley.
-The work of the Cass Cities team to expand understanding of London’s industry, to map and celebrate it and to catalogue over 2000 manufacturing businesses, marries nicely with the practical interests of our furniture designers and makers, our fine metalworkers, jewellers, our product, fashion and textile designers, and more.
+The work of the Cass Cities team to expand understanding of London’s industry, to map and celebrate it and to catalogue over 2,000 manufacturing businesses, marries nicely with the practical interests of our furniture designers and makers, our fine metalworkers, jewellers, our product, fashion and textile designers and more.